tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

   - by saying no to clients, you'll be setting the expectation that you will occasionally say no.

 - **How To Say No To Strangers**

+  - First, think about where your obligations begin and end when it comes to strangers.
+This self- analysis should take into account your values and convictions.
+Note that this is a personal matter.
+You'll inevitably feel differently than other people.
+  For example, many people feel obligated to give money to panhandlers.
+Others believe that doing so is morally questionable.
+Your ability to say no to panhandlers will depend, in part, on where you stand on the matter.
+    - The goal isn't to conform to others' standards.
+Remember, you don't need other people's approval.
+Rather, the goal is for you to identify your standards, and align your decisions so they're consistent with them.
+If you feel it's wrong to give money to panhandlers, you'll find it easier to say no since refusing is in harmony with your convictions.

+  - Second, don't be afraid to say you're uncomfortable with a stranger's request.
+For example, suppose you're relaxing at a park.
+A stranger approaches you and asks you to watch his dog for 30 minutes while he runs an errand.
+You can say:
+    - I don't know you or your dog.
+I'm uncomfortable watching him because doing so makes me liable if he bites someone."

+  - Third, employ Bonus Strategy #4: Say No By Category.
+Create a rule that precludes participating in certain activities.
+If a stranger you for help, and your consent would violate this rule, say no and state your reason.
+    - For example, let's say you've stopped by Starbucks for a cup of coffee.
+You're leaving the venue and heading for your vehicle when you're stopped by a stranger.
+He asks you to give him a ride to the train station.
+Saying no is easy if you've decided beforehand to reject all such requests.
+You can respond:
+      - "I have a rule that I don't give rides to strangers."
+      - That is all that's required.
+If the requestor tries to convince you to consent (e.g. "C'mon, I'm a trustworthy guy!"), simply refer again to your rule and stick to your decision.

+  - None of the above is to suggest that you should avoid helping strangers.
+To be sure, there's joy in doing nice things for people who are unfamiliar to us.
+But for reasons related to your safety, personal convictions, or lack of resources, saying no is often the better response.

 - **How To Say No To Yourself**
   - think of the various temptations you might encounter, and how making an "I don't" statement can help you to say no. These statements are a declaration of what you choose not to do
     - > I don't eat donuts